 Simplified Issue Life Insurance

 If you have a family history of cancer, especially hereditary cancer, or haven't been in remission long enough, you may not qualify for term life insurance.
-Simplified issue life insurance doesn’t require a medical exam, though the application includes health questions.
+Simplified issue life insurance doesn't require a medical exam, though the application includes health questions.
 With less stringent underwriting guidelines, cancer survivors may have better luck getting coverage with simplified issue underwriting, and rates can still be affordable.
-However, these rates may not be as low as term life insurance.
+However, these rates aren't as low as term life insurance.

 Guaranteed Acceptance Life Insurance

-If you can’t qualify for simplified issue life insurance, the next best option is guaranteed acceptance life insurance.
-Though most often offered to those 45 and older, some carriers offer guaranteed acceptance coverage to adults ages 18 and older.
+If you can't qualify for simplified issue life insurance, the next best option is guaranteed acceptance life insurance.
+Though most often offered to those 45 and older, some companies offer guaranteed acceptance coverage to adults ages 18 and older.
 This policy provides guaranteed coverage, so there are no health questions on the application or medical exam as part of the underwriting process.
-However, these policies are typically the most expensive option, so they could limit your coverage if you’re on a budget.
+However, these policies are typically the most expensive option, so they could limit your coverage if you're on a budget.

 MONEYGEEK DICTIONARY

 A critical illness that requires immediate medical attention, such as a heart attack, stroke or cancer, can result in high medical bills.
-Critical illness coverage can provide a lump sum benefit to offset the medical costs associated with the diagnosis.
+Critical illness coverage can provide a lump sum benefit to offset the medical costs from the diagnosis.
 It can also offer a death benefit to your chosen beneficiary if you pass away due to a critical illness.
-It can be combined with life insurance or purchased alone, though most carriers only offer it as an employee benefit, not a standalone policy.
+It can be combined with life insurance or purchased alone, though most companies only offer it as an employee benefit, not a standalone policy.

 How Does Cancer Affect Life Insurance?